Business Security | Protecting Your Business from Fraud

 - Avoid obvious names, dates and phrases.
 Examples include initials, birthdates, children’s names, pets’ names, last names, your alma mater, the current year, and anything that could be mined from your social media sites.

-- Change them regularly; build requirements and reminders into your systems.
+- Change passwords regularly; build requirements and reminders into your systems.

 - Memorize passwords and avoid writing them down.
 This may seem obvious, but too often a “found password” provides a criminal’s entry point.